d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

     return X
 ```

-Next, we start to train the model.
+Next, we [**start to train the model**].
 First, we set the height and width of the content and style images to 150 by 225 pixels.
 We use the content image to initialize the composite image.

 ```{.python .input}
 device, image_shape = d2l.try_gpu(), (225, 150)